 Is Crumlin Road Gaol Haunted?

 The three main paranormal hot spots of the jail are the tunnel, the execution chamber and the D-wing.
-Tour guides have spoken about ghostly children – a boy and a girl – that haunt the prison, and the ghostly figure of a young girl has been caught on camera in 2016.
+Tour guides have spoken about ghostly children – a boy and a girl – that haunt the prison, and the ghostly figure of a young girl was caught on camera in 2016.

-A phantom prison warden has been spotted in the B-Wing, and a dark entity seen inside one of the padded cells in the same wing.
+A phantom prison warden has been spotted in the B-Wing, and a dark entity is often seen inside one of the padded cells in the same wing.
 A man has also been seen walking through the C-Wing, which is home to the condemned man’s cell.

 Finally, a grey figure has been spotted on various occasions inside the tunnel over the years – even by staff members!

 I found my visit to Crumlin Road Gaol to be extremely informative, interesting and even quite sad.
-The Crumlin Road Gaol Experience has created a really amazing and fascinating way to learn about the history of the prison and I found there was so much more to see and do there than I expected.
+The Crumlin Road Gaol Experience has created a really amazing and fascinating way to learn about the history of the prison, and I found there was so much more to see and do there than I expected.

 Looking back, I think the jail is definitely a great and eye-opening place to visit for dark tourists or anyone interested in morbid or dark tourism.
 But unlike most places, I actually found it darker than I expected.
 It was definitely less spooky and more sad.